difference between ground and earth

 Unlike ground, earth refers to the conductive mass of the planet itself.
 It is the natural reference point of an electrical system and is considered to have an electric potential of zero.
 The earth is also a vast conductor and can be used as a return path for electrical currents.

-See also difference between share and stock
+See also difference between skeletal muscle and smooth muscle

 In practice, connecting an electrical device to the earth involves creating a physical connection between the device’s metallic enclosure and the ground rod or plate buried in the earth.
 This connection provides an alternative path for the current to flow in case of a fault, diverting it directly to the ground instead of passing through the device or a person.